A Table Full Of Joy

 • Eat within a week for optimal freshness.

-• I've noticed different brands and even different microwaves can melt the candies differently.
+• I've noticed that different brands and even different microwaves can melt the candies differently.

 Nutrition